danielmeppiel/action-apm-cli/examples/README.md

 This directory contains real-world examples of AI workflows using the AWD Action.

+> **🔑 IMPORTANT**: All workflows require the `models: read` permission to access GitHub Models API.
+Without this, you'll get a 401 Unauthorized error.

 ## Quick Start Examples

 ### 0. Test Project - Action validation